adikabintang/start-learning-android/README.md

-# HMM Start Learning Android Development
+# HMMM Start Learning Android Development -_-

-## What is it
+## Log
 [17 Feb 2018 22:07 GMT+7] Start learning it.
 I don't know where to start, though -_-

+[17 Feb 2018 23:27 GMT+7] Allright, I've pushed my first lesson.
+It was about sending POST request with form-urlencoded and application/json.
+I used retrofit2 and rxjava2 library.